National Disaster Resilience Competition

 With extreme weather showing no signs of slowing, and rising waters increasing flooding risks around the country, it’s time to change the paradigm of disaster response and recovery to one of planning, preparation, and returns.

-In partnership between The Rockefeller Foundation and the U.S. Department of Housing and Urban Development, Rebuild by Design used private-philanthropic dollars to bring the world’s greatest designers and thinkers to bear at a smaller scale in the Sandy-affected areas of New York, Connecticut, and New Jersey.
-The $1 billion awarded by HUD last year to the winning jurisdictions is now transforming neighborhoods and cities across these three states.
+In partnership between The Rockefeller Foundation and the U.S. Department of Housing and Urban Development (HUD), Rebuild by Design used private-philanthropic dollars to bring the world’s greatest designers and thinkers to bear at a smaller scale in the Sandy-affected areas of New York, Connecticut, and New Jersey.
+The $1 billion awarded by HUD in 2014 to the winning jurisdictions is now transforming neighborhoods and cities across these three states.

 The National Disaster Resilience Competition, announced by President Barack Obama in 2014, built upon this model to bring resilience building policy and practice to states and communities affected by disaster since 2011.
 Eligible jurisdictions competed for more than $1 billion in HUD recovery block grants, and winners were announced in January 2016.

-Taken together, Rebuild by Design and the National Disaster Resilience Competition represent only $11 million in grantmaking, leveraging more than $2 billion for vulnerable communities.
+Taken together, Rebuild by Design and the National Disaster Resilience Competition represent only $11 million in grantmaking—but leverages more than $2 billion for vulnerable communities.
 It also represents a new kind of public-philanthropic partnership, one that animates the resources and authority of the United State federal government with the flexibility, creativity, and innovation that philanthropic dollars can unleash.

 To help build the permanent capacity of the 67 jurisdictions eligible for NDRC funding, The Rockefeller Foundation teamed with 350 experts from across the public and private sectors to host nine Resilience Academies around the United States.
 More than 50 eligible jurisdictions participated in the academies, strengthening not only their NDRC proposals, but ensuring they would have the necessary skills and understanding to achieve resilience dividends, whether or not they were among the winners.

-Ultimately, the curriculum from the resilience academies will be adapted to help build resilience capacity and knowledge more broadly and for more global audiences.
+The curriculum from the resilience academies has been adapted to help build resilience capacity and knowledge more broadly and for more global audiences.